Origin of power laws and their spatial fractal structure for city-size distributions: Materials and Methods

 \subsubsection{Bilateral road distances}

 The road distance between each pair of cities is computed as the shortest-path road distance between the two cities, and the most densely populated grids are chosen to represent the locations of cities.
 The road network data are from OpenStreetMap (\url{http://download.geofabrik.de/}).
+To compute road distances, we follow the instructions given in the Github webpages (\url{https://github.com/Project-OSRM/osrm-backend/wiki/Building-OSRM} and \url{https://github.com/Project-OSRM/osrm-backend/wiki/Building-OSRM}).